 Create Manufacturing Apps that Increase Employee Engagement

-To engage employees in digital transformation and successful Industry 4.0 deployments, manufacturers need to choose the right platform, and Alpha TransForm is an ideal choice.
+To engage manufacturing employees in digital transformation and successful Industry 4.0 deployments, manufacturers need to choose the right platform, and Alpha TransForm is an ideal choice.
 Users can start with a pre-built manufacturing app that they can customize.
-Examples include a safety inspection app, a Gemba walk app, a non-conformance reporting app, an equipment inspection app, and more.
+Examples include a safety inspection app, a Gemba walk app, a non-conformance report template, an equipment inspection app, and more.
 If users have a manufacturing paper form they want to turn into a mobile app, they can use Alpha TransForm to craft new manufacturing apps in minutes.
 All TransForm apps are optimized for one-handed data entry on the shop floor and utilize the latest mobile features (camera, GPS, etc.) for fast, accurate data capture.

 Help Your Employees Build Manufacturing Apps in Minutes:

 Try Alpha TransForm with its built-in manufacturing apps free for 30 days.

 Powerful Data Capture Apps for Inspectors, Engineers, Assemblers and Production Teams

 Gemba Walks • Workplace Audits • Non-Conformance Reports • 5S Audits • Yellow Sheets •